 Under the Protection of the Environment Operations Act 1997 it is an offence to deposit litter from a vehicle.

 Penalties for this offence can be up to $2,200.
-Council officers carry out patrols throughout the local government area, including outside of normal business hours, and issue on the spot penalty notices of up to $250 for private vehicles and $500 for vehicles owned by corporations where littering is observed.
+Our officers carry out patrols throughout the local government area, including outside of normal business hours, and issue on the spot penalty notices of up to $250 for private vehicles and $500 for vehicles owned by corporations where littering is observed.

 More serious offences such as littering cigarette butts from vehicles during a total fire ban period can attract even higher penalty notice amounts.
 Members of the public that witness litter deposited from a vehicle can report their observations.